 The Dance Society - and the variety of dance disciplines represented – is very popular.
 Dance Extravaganzas are held each year to showcase the work of our dancers and opportunities for dancing include assorted internal events as well as performances in local shows.

-Music – The Stirling Music Department has six music teachers, specialising in piano, vocals, woodwinds, brass and guitar/bass.
-There are over 100 students taking Music as a subject, and over 100 further students officially involved in Music in some way.
+Music – The Stirling Music Department has nine music teachers, specialising in piano, vocals, woodwinds, brass and guitar/bass.
+There are nearly 100 students taking Music as a subject, and over 100 further students officially involved in Music in some way.
 Stirling has three bands and three choirs, with excellent facilities and significant support from the school.
 The emphasis in our Music Department is on classical music tuition and all students follow the Royal Schools’ or Trinity syllabi.
 The school also has a particularly strong jazz programme, with over 60 students playing in jazz bands and over 60 students selected for the National Schools’ Jazz Band since 1995.
-Our Vocal Group is one of the top a capella ensembles in the country and has attended the World Choir Games.
+Our Vocal Group has consistently been one of the top a capella ensembles in the country and has twice attended the World Choir Games.

 Oratory / Debating - We have an active team taking part in the debating league, speaking contests and forum discussions, and Stirling is regarded as one of the best Debating schools, not just in the Eastern Cape, but in South Africa.

 Societies - The Societies period is an opportunity for students to do something quite different to the normal academic programme, and hopefully to discover a talent or learn a hobby.
 The Pyramid Council and Grade 11 Council meet during this period, as do the large societies of SCA, Ubuntu and Interact, with the Networking Society servicing the school’s computers.
 The rest of the school has the opportunity to choose a hobby-oriented society from a list that varies each year, but regularly includes options such as Business Game, Photographic Society, Decoupage, Arts & Crafts, Current Affairs, Caligraphy and Fabric Painting amongst many others.